zkLinkProtocol/zklink-docs/docs/Introduction.md

 ## What is zkLink？
 zkLink is a **multi-chain interoperability network** powered by **zero-knowledge** technology.

-By connecting various public chains and Layer2 protocols, zkLink's multi purpose protocol enables developers and traders to benefit from liquidity on separate ecosystems with a seamless multi-chain user experience, contributing to a more accessible and efficient DeFi ecosystem for everyone.
+By connecting various public chains and Layer2 protocols, zkLink's unified, multi-purpose network protocol enables developers and traders to leverage liquidity from isolated chains and offer a seamless multi-chain user experience, contributing to a more accessible and efficient DeFi ecosystem for everyone.

 <div className="cancel-md-margin">

-> **🥇** zkLink innovatively applies **[zero-knowledge](/docs/Technology/Technology)** technology to multi-chain interoperability with a trustless and decentralized **[separation of powers](/docs/Technology/About-Security)** design that push forward the security level to a next generation.
-Moreover, zkLink eliminates the disparity among stablecoins from different blockchains and of different types, achieving multi-chain liquidity aggregation via a unique **[protocol-controlled-debt (PCD)](/docs/Technology/PCD)** mechanism that creates a efficient, cost-friendly, and easy-to-use infrastructure.
+>**🥇** zkLink innovatively applies **[zero-knowledge](/docs/Technology/Technology)** technology to multi-chain interoperability with a trustless and decentralized **[separation of powers](/docs/Technology/About-Security)** design that safeguards the security of assets and trades.
+Moreover, zkLink eliminates the disparity among stablecoins from different blockchains and of different types, achieving multi-chain liquidity aggregation to form a massive stablecoin liquidity pool via a unique **[protocol-controlled-debt (PCD)](/docs/Technology/PCD)** mechanism, delivering a capital efficient, cost-friendly, and easy-to-access infrastructure.

 </div>